-- 3 The government has the right to govern until the election.
-The caretaker convention does not apply in the pre-election period. - 4 Successive governments, however, have exercised restraint in the pre-election period in two main areas, as follows: - 4.1 when making significant appointments (while there is no "blanket ban" on the making of such appointments, a considered process, undertaken in consultation with the Cabinet Office, should be followed);

-4.2 when taking action that might result in government advertising campaigns being held during the election campaign (the State Services Commission (SSC) is able to provide advice to officials in this area).
+- The government continues to have full power to govern until the election.
+The caretaker convention does not apply in the pre-election period. - 4 Successive governments, however, have chosen to exercise restraint in the pre-election period in two main areas: - 4.1 when making significant appointments; - 4.2 when taking action that might result in government advertising campaigns being held during the pre-election period.